-It is an inherited disorder that causes high cholesterol and high levels of triglycerides in the blood.
+It is an inherited disorder that causes high cholesterol and triglycerides in the blood.

 Hyperlipidemia, also called multiple lipoprotein hyperlipidemia, is a genetic disorder in which a combination of high cholesterol and high triglycerides is inherited and passed on among family members.

 Many patients with mixed hyperlipidemia are asymptomatic (they have no symptoms).
 Others do experience symptoms, which include:

 - Pain in the chest ( angina ).

 - Xanthoma (a condition in which fat accumulates below the skin’s surface).

 - Xanthelasma of the eyelid (which is the same as a xanthoma but is found on the eyelid.

 - Enlargement of the spleen.

 - Liver enlarged.

 Patients with mixed hyperlipidemia have an increased risk of developing early coronary heart disease and heart attacks, and they also have a higher rate of glucose intolerance and obesity.